![]() |

 The definition of SETTING is the time and location in which a story takes place.
 The Comic Book Kid is entirely set in Springs, a small town on the East End of Long Island.
 There are six time periods in which the action takes place: 75 million B.C., approx. 10,500 B.C, 1939 A.D., 2001 A.D., 2499 A.D., and 99,999 A.D.

-make a chart of the different time periods in the novel, along with some attributes of each period.
+Class Activity: make a chart of the different time periods in the novel, along with some attributes of each period.

 Possible Responses: